J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Hardy annual to 3 feet.
 SW U.S. Excellent for naturalizing along roadsides, in

-summer and fall, reseeding readily.
+and fall, reseeding readily.
 Germinates in 1 - 2 weeks warm.

 CORIANDRUM (ko-ree-AN-drum)